iamMichaelSmith/Googletextapp/README.md

   7. Review your settings and click **Launch**.
   8. **Create or select a key pair** (e.g., `googletextapp.pem`) to access your instance.
   9. Click **Launch Instances** to finalize.
+  10. Create IAM Role for EC2 to have full access to Dynamo DB and S3